Emoni Bates: Cleveland Cavaliers (2023–2025)

 Bates was selected with the 49th overall pick of the 2023 NBA draft by the Cleveland Cavaliers.
 On July 7, 2023, the Cavaliers signed him to a two-way contract.
 Under the terms of the deal, he split time between the Cavaliers and their NBA G League affiliate, the Cleveland Charge.

 On August 20, 2024, Bates signed another two-way contract with the Cavaliers.
 On October 7, Bates underwent arthroscopic surgery to repair a torn meniscus in his right knee.
 His recovery timetable was set at around one month.
 On April 13, 2025, Bates scored a career-high 25 points in Cleveland's regular season finale, a 126-118 double overtime loss to the Indiana Pacers.
 In 10 total appearances for the Cavaliers during the 2024–25 NBA season, Bates averaged 3.7 points, 0.7 rebounds, and 0.8 assists.

+Delaware Blue Coats (2025)

 On September 23, 2025, Bates signed an Exhibit 10 contract with the Philadelphia 76ers.
+On October 14, Bates was waived by the 76ers and then signed with the Delaware Blue Coats of the NBA G League.

+Texas Legends (2025)

+On December 11, 2025, Bates was traded to the Texas Legends in exchange for the returning player rights to Charles Bassey.